-- 1. Check the burner for any accumulated dust or lint.
-You may clean the burner using only compressed air to remove accumulated material.
-Refer to 5.2. - 2.
+- 1. Clean burner of any accumulated dust or lint.
+Refer to 5.3. - 2.
 Inspect burner for any signs of deterioration or corrosion.
 Replace immediately if deterioration or corrosion is evident. - 3.
 Check the pH level of the system fluid.
 Verify the pH is in accordance with Appendix C Water Quality Standards Quality Standards for Hydronic Boilers in Multi-Metal Systems - 4.
 Inspect and clean the condensate system and check for leaks.
-If a condensate neutralization kit is present, open the lid and inspect the media.
-If they are absent or have been significantly worn away, replace them with new media.
+If a condensate neutralization kit is present, open the lid and inspect the limestone rocks.
+If they are absent or have been significantly worn away, replace them with new limestone rocks.
+Use high-calcium (or pure) limestone.

-5.1.5 Annually or 2500 Run Hours (Whichever Comes First)
+5.1.5 Annually